 (B) Comparison of BRCA2 exon 3 splicing patterns observed in minigene assay and allele-specific expression monitored in patient-derived RNA samples.
 The impact on splicing of BRCA2e3 variants was determined in the context of the pCAS2-BRCA2e3 minigene and compared with allele-specific expression (ASE) assessed in equivalent patient-derived RNA samples.
 The correspondence between the levels of exon 3 skipping observed in the pCAS2-BRCA2e3 minigene assays and the relative contribution of the variant allele to the expression of full-length BRCA2 transcripts observed in patient-derived RNA samples (mean values per variant) and the identity of the corresponding BRCA2e3 variant, is indicated on Supplementary Table S1.
 R², coefficient of determination.

-(C) Comparison of BRCA2 exon 3 splicing patterns observed in mESC and minigene assay.
-The impact on splicing of BRCA2e3 variants was determined in the context of the pCAS2-BRCA2e3 minigene (mono-allelic) and compared with those observed in mESC (mono-allelic).
-The precise correspondence between the levels of exon skipping observed in the pCAS2-BRCA2e3 minigene assays and mESC and the identity of the corresponding BRCA2e3 variant, is indicated on Supplementary Table S1.
-R², coefficient of determination.